 Kathryn believes in solidarity, mutual aid, and the power of the people.
 She believes that those closest to the issues have the solutions.
 Kathryn is running to represent the University District on Buffalo's Common Council because it's time for city decision-makers to prioritize the voices and concerns of everyday people.

 With over a decade of experience in Buffalo's non-profit arena, working in the realm of HIV/AIDS, with youth, for LGBTQ+ communities of color, and policy and research, this experience allows Kathryn to meet people where they are as experts in their own lives.
 Because of this, Kathryn knows that those closest to the issues know best how to resolve them and believes that community should be centered in policy-making decisions.

 Kathryn is passionate about running for the University District Common Council seat because she knows that everyday people should be prioritized and involved in decisions that impact them.
 Buffalo has and continues to be a diverse yet segregated city with noticeable gaps of wealth and access.
 Now more than ever residents need proactive and thoughtful policy to protect and improve the quality of our lives.
 Kathryn is eager to co-creating a Buffalo that is built and thrives for all of its residents, not just the few.

-Focused on a holistic approach to the issues of the City, Kathryn brings the opportunity for action, a new perspective and a critical lens to help our City grow for the benefit of all of its residents, particularly as it continues into its 'Renaissance.'
-Her experience, drive, passion and keen desire to work for and with communities makes her the right choice for the University District Common Council member.
+Focused on a holistic approach to the issues of the City, Kathryn brings the opportunity for action, a new perspective, and a critical lens to help our City grow for the benefit of all of its residents.
+Her experience, drive, passion, and keen desire to work for and with communities makes her the right choice for the University District Common Council member.